bnpannell/MEIS_Methodology/README.md

 ## Parameters File
 Update the parameters file to your desired specifications in order to prepare custom data for entry into IMPLAN.

 ### USAspending.gov Filters
-Variables marked "required" MUST have an accepted value entry or the USAspending API will not run.
+With the exception of 'tier_name,' variables under "Required" MUST have an accepted value entry or the USAspending API will not run.

-#### Variables
+#### Required Variables
-- awards: Optional.
-  - Accepted Values:
-    - "A" "B" "C" "D" "01" "02" "03" "04" "05" "06" "10"
-- agency_type: Required
+- agency_type:
   - Accepted values:
     - "awarding"
     - "funding"
-- agency_tier: Required
+- agency_tier:
   - Accepted values:
     - "toptier"
     - "subtier"